GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Experiment

 \subsection{Implementation Details}

+In the proposed model, the noise predictor adopts an encoder-decoder structure based on residual U-Net.
+The parameters of each convolutional layer in the noise predictor, including kernel size, channel dimension and stride, as well as the output size of each stage, are summarized in Table \ref{table_network}.

-The RS-CADM model is implemented using the PyTorch framework and trained on a single NVIDIA GeForce RTX 4090 Ti GPU.
-In the experiments, we employ 1000 diffusion steps for the inference.
-All images are uniformly resized to the dimension of 256×256 pixels.
-To optimize the model, we utilize stochastic gradient descent (SGD) with momentum as the optimization algorithm and train model with 32 batch size.
-The momentum is set to 0.99, and the weight decay parameter is set to 0.0005.
-The learning rate is initially set to 0.0001 and is linearly decayed to 0 over the course of 200 epochs.
-Our model are set 25 times of ensemble in the inference.
+Our experiments were implemented using the PyTorch framework empowered by a single NVIDIA GeForce RTX 4090 Ti GPU.
+Furthermore, the stochastic gradient descent (SGD) algorithm with momentum was adopted as the optimization algorithm to train the model with a batch size of $4$.
+In addition, the momentum and the weight decay parameters are set to $0.99$ and $0.0005$, respectively.
+Finally, the learning rate was initially set to $0.0001$ before linearly decaying to zero over the course of $200$ epochs.
+In the inference process, $1000$ diffusion steps were performed.